Navigating Debt: Snowball vs. Avalanche Method

 The Debt Snowball: Small Wins, Big Motivation

-The debt snowball method focuses on paying off your smallest debts first, regardless of the interest rate.
-Here's how it works:
+The debt snowball method is all about gaining momentum.
+You focus on paying off your smallest debts first, regardless of the interest rate.
+Here’s how it works:

-2. Make minimum payments on all of them—except the smallest.
+• Minimum Payments: Make minimum payments on all debts except for the smallest one.

 The Debt Avalanche: Save More in the Long Run

-1. List all your debts by interest rate, from highest to lowest.
+• List Your Debts: Arrange them by interest rate, from highest to lowest.

-3. Once that’s paid off, move to the next highest rate, and so on.
+• Move Down the List: Once that debt's gone, move to the next highest interest rate, and so forth.

-• If you're overwhelmed, need quick wins, or want to feel like you're making progress fast?
-Try the snowball.
+• If you’re feeling overwhelmed, want quick wins, or need to feel like you're making progress fast?
+Go for the snowball method.

-• If you're laser-focused on saving money and don’t mind waiting longer to feel a win?
-Go avalanche.
+• If you're focused on saving money and don’t mind waiting a bit longer for those wins?
+The avalanche approach is likely your best bet.

 A Real-Life Example